 Do you want to learn how to analyze learning?
-In this first post of a two-part series, Jake Zureich discussed common pitfalls when comparing learning curves using an illustrative example.
+In this first post of a two-part series, Jake Zureich discusses common pitfalls when comparing learning curves using an illustrative example.

 Many doctoral students and researchers find it challenging to start conducting experiments.
 In this post, Razvan Ghita shows how to create a simple experiment using the Qualtrics platform.